The Matter of Chemistry: Chemistry, Physical Chemistry and Physics

-The physical sciences describe nature in the entirety, from point-like elementary particles, nuclear reactions, unbreakable cryptography, and novel electronic materials to intelligent drug discovery, boundary-pushing skyscrapers, interplanetary travel, and the boundless cosmos.
-This breadth and depth of science provokes curiosity, enthusiasm, and creativity.
+The physical sciences describe nature in its entirety, from point-like elementary particles, nuclear reactions, unbreakable cryptography, and novel electronic materials to intelligent drug discovery, boundary-pushing skyscrapers, interplanetary travel, and the boundless cosmos.

-Students engage in an age-appropriate, accelerated introduction to physics and chemistry in this course, which includes:
+Students engage in an age-appropriate, accelerated introduction to chemistry, physical chemistry and physics in this course, which includes:

 - classical mechanics